monash-wsrn/ebug-network/docs/Deploy Containers.md

 ## Access the container ROS2 network
+*Intended to be done on a development computer.*
 1. Access the ROS2 network of the container(s) from the host device
     ```sh
     # Enter bash as the root user, which is running the containers